AzizDevX/AzizDevX/README.md

 > 💡 **"Code is like humor.
 When you have to explain it, it's bad."** - Cory House

-- 🔥 I can solve a Rubik's cube while thinking about algorithms
+- 🔥 I can configure a Linux server while debugging Node.js APIs
-- 🌙 I code best during late-night sessions with some good music
+- 🌙 I code best during late-night sessions with some good coffee
-- 🛡️ I find security vulnerabilities as a hobby (ethically, of course!)
+- 🛡️ I find security vulnerabilities and secure systems as a hobby
-- 🎮 When not coding, I'm probably gaming or exploring new tech trends
+- 🎮 When not coding, I'm solving CTF challenges or managing my VPS
-- ☕ Coffee-driven developer - my code quality is directly proportional to my caffeine intake
+- ☕ Coffee-driven developer - my server uptime is directly proportional to my caffeine intake
+- 🤖 Created BestBot - a large Discord bot that served the Tunisian community

 ---